The Vikings Return

 In this year Watchet was ravaged [by Vikings], and Goda, the Devonshire thegn, slain, and a great slaughter with him.[*]

-It seems possible that the Vikings were being allowed to use Norman harbours as bases from which to launch raids on England.[*] Certainly, relations between England and Normandy had become sufficiently hostile in 990 to prompt an intervention by Pope (985–996) John XV.
-As a result of the pope’s mediation, Æthelred and Richard the Fearless, duke of Normandy, agreed terms, and oaths were sworn by their representatives, in Rouen, on 1st March 991.[*] In the same year, however, Viking activity stepped up a gear.
+It seems possible that Vikings were being allowed to use Norman harbours as bases from which to launch raids on England.[*] Certainly, relations between England and Normandy had become sufficiently hostile in 990 to prompt an intervention by Pope John XV (985–996).
+As a result of the pope’s mediation, Æthelred and Richard the Fearless, duke of Normandy, agreed terms, and their representatives swore oaths at Rouen on 1st March 991.[*] In the same year, however, Viking activity stepped up a gear.
 Manuscripts C, D and E of the Anglo-Saxon Chronicle s.a.
 991:

 In this year Ipswich was sacked; and very speedily after that Ealdorman Byrhtnoth was slain at Maldon. —